MosesSupposes/Purescript-By-Example/text/chapter8.md

  ## Exercises

- 1. (Easy) Look up the types of the `head` and `tail` functions from the `Data.Array` module in the `arrays` package.
-Use do notation with the `Maybe` monad to combine these functions into a function `third` which returns the third element of an array with three or more elements.
-Your function should return an appropriate `Maybe` type.
+ 1. (Easy) Write a function `third` which returns the third element of an array with three or more elements.
+Your function should return an appropriate `Maybe` type. _Hint:_ Look up the types of the `head` and `tail` functions from the `Data.Array` module in the `arrays` package.
+Use do notation with the `Maybe` monad to combine these functions.
- 1. (Medium) Write a function `sums` which uses `foldM` to determine all possible totals that could be made using a set of coins.
+ 1. (Medium) Write a function `possibleSums` which uses `foldM` to determine all possible totals that could be made using a set of coins.
 The coins will be specified as an array which contains the value of each coin.
 Your function should have the following result:

      ```text
-     > sums []
+     > possibleSums []
      [0]

-     > sums [1, 2, 10]
+     > possibleSums [1, 2, 10]
      [0,1,2,3,10,11,12,13]
      ```

      _Hint_: This function can be written as a one-liner using `foldM`.
 You might want to use the `nub` and `sort` functions to remove duplicates and sort the result respectively.
- 1. (Medium) Confirm that the `ap` function and the `apply` operator agree for the `Maybe` monad.
+ 1. (Medium) Confirm that the `ap` function and the `apply` operator agree for the `Maybe` monad. _Note:_ There are no tests for this exercise.
- 1. (Medium) Verify that the monad laws hold for the `Monad` instance for the `Maybe` type, as defined in the `maybe` package.
+ 1. (Medium) Verify that the monad laws hold for the `Monad` instance for the `Maybe` type, as defined in the `maybe` package. _Note:_ There are no tests for this exercise.
  1. (Medium) Write a function `filterM` which generalizes the `filter` function on lists.
 Your function should have the following type signature:

-     ```haskell
+     ```hs
      filterM :: forall m a.
 Monad m => (a -> m Boolean) -> List a -> m (List a)
      ```

-     Test your function in PSCi using the `Maybe` and `Array` monads.
  1. (Difficult) Every monad has a default `Functor` instance given by:

-     ```haskell
+     ```hs
      map f a = do
        x <- a
        pure (f x)